Amirul96shafiq/cheqqme-data-center/README.md

 ## Notice

 This repository is public for demonstration & portfolio purposes.
 Not licensed for commercial redistribution.
+All sensitive files and folders are now ignored from git tracking.
 Remove or anonymize any sensitive data before sharing.